TomerGeva/CommDspy/README.md

 * n - The order of the filter
 * alpha - the fractional delay wanted. alpha must be between 0 and 1
 * forward - Boolean stating the favorite location when the filter order is odd.
 If filter order is 1 then forward must be True for the function to work

+### 4.5. dig_delay_rcos_coeffs
+Function uses *raised cosine* interpolation to produce digital delay filter coefficients.
+Function is inputted with:
+* n - The order of the filter
+* alpha - the fractional delay wanted. alpha must be between 0 and 1
+* forward - Boolean stating the favorite location when the filter order is odd.
+If filter order is 1 then forward must be True for the function to work
+* beta - rolloff factor for the raised cosine

+### 4.5. digital_oversample
+Function performs digital oversampling by applyting digital delat filters and fusing the results into 1 flattened array.
+Function is inputted with:
+* signal_vec - Input signal for oversampling
+* osr - Over sampling rate wanted, should be an integer
+* order - Order of the filter to be computed
+* method - the method of interpolation, can be:
+  * 'lagrange'
+  * 'sinc'
+  * 'rcos'
+* beta=0 - rolloff factor in case the method chosen is 'rcos'

+### 4.6. eye_diagram
+Function computed the eye diagram of a signal.
+Function is inputted with:
+* signal - Input signal to plot the eye diagram
+* osr_in - Over Sampling Rate of the signal
+* osr_diag - Over Sampling used to plot the eye, if larger than `osr_in` then performing sinc interpolation
+* fs_value=1 - the limits of the eye diagram
+* quantization=256 - resolution of the amplitudes in the eye diagram is computed by: `2*fs_value / qualtization`
+* logscale=False - If True, returns the eye diagram with logscale values

 ## 5. Enumeration classes
 ### 5.1.PrbsEnum